CamiloMarS/TuristeAT_App/README.md

-# TuristeAT_App
+# TuristeAT Mobil Application
 This is repository for the project mobil application with name TuristeAT.
 Created with jQuery Mobile, jQuery, HTML5 and PHP technologies.

+## Improved Version
+## Collaborators
+	• Ramiro Felipe Pita
+	• Ana Mayret Cortés
+	• Camilo M. A. Salazar